Punggol MRT/LRT station: History

-North East line (NEL) and LRT
+North East Line (NEL) and LRT

 Plans and studies had been made since 1984 for a possible north-east line serving from Outram Park to Punggol via Dhoby Ghaut.
 The plans for the line were approved by the Mass Rapid Transit Corporation (MRTC) in October 1987 and submitted to the government.
 When the 16 NEL stations were revealed in March 1996, Punggol was confirmed to be the northern terminus of the line.
 However, it was not planned to be built until the area has been developed extensively.

 During the 1996 National Day Rally Speech, the then prime minister Goh Chok Tong announced that the station will serve the upcoming Punggol 21 development.
-Contract 712 for the construction of Punggol NEL station and 1.3 km of tunnels was awarded to Sato-Kogyo-Hock Lian Seng Joint Venture at a contract sum of S$85.86 million (US$ million) in March 1998.
+The Punggol 21 development was also planned to have a light rail system.
+The contract for the construction of Punggol NEL station and 1.3 km of tunnels was awarded to a joint venture between Sato-Kogyo and Hock Lian Seng for S$85.86 million (US$ million) in March 1998.

-In July 1998, it was further announced that the station would be linked to the upcoming LRT system serving the area.
-The contract for the design and construction of the 13 km Punggol LRT system was awarded to a joint venture, comprising Singapore Technologies Industrial Corporation, Mitsubishi Heavy Industries and Mitsubishi Corporation, at a contract sum of S$656 million (US$ million).
+In July 1998, it was further confirmed that the station would be linked to the upcoming LRT system serving the area.
+The contract for the design and construction of the 13 km Punggol LRT system (PGLRT) was awarded to a joint venture – Singapore Technologies Industrial Corporation, Mitsubishi Heavy Industries and Mitsubishi Corporation – for S$656 million (US$ million).

-Constructed in the middle of the forest (eventually cleared to make way for the construction), the station site was not easily accessible.
-The Land Transport Authority (LTA) staff raised certain safety concerns especially for women staff using the 800 m track.
-To address this, the LTA provided bus service to transport people in and out of the site.
+Construction began in January 1999 and with the clearing of the farmway and forest land, to kick off the starting of Punggol New Town development.
+As the station was constructed in the middle of the forest, the station site was not easily accessible, and some of the Land Transport Authority (LTA) staff raised certain safety concerns especially for women staff using the 800 m track.
+The LTA addressed this by provided bus service to transport people in and out of the site.
 The staff encountered a few cobras during the station's construction, mainly killed and overrun by tractors.

-The NEL station opened on 20 June 2003.
+Punggol MRT/LRT Station was completed in January 2003, with the NEL station opened earlier on 20 June 2003.
 On 29 January 2005, the station began to serve the east loop of the PGLRT.
 On 29 June 2014, the station began to serve the west loop.